Ndacyayisenga-droid/initializer-posts/LINKEDINPOST.md

 }
 ```

 So for each dependency or plugin we add to the generated POM, we first resolve its latest version via the Toolbox; the resolver talks to the configured repositories and returns a single version string we can plug into the POM.
-No manual HTTP calls or metadata parsing—the Toolbox encapsulates that.
+No manual HTTP calls or metadata parsing the Toolbox encapsulates that.

 ## POM generation and editing: how the Toolbox helps